All Episodes

 Arrogance is why I hate arrogant people.

-Whether they have any so-called qualifications to be or not, I hate sanctimony, and I hate superiority.
+Whether they have any so-called qualifications to be, or I hate sanctimony, and I hate superiority.

-These people that run around think they're better than everybody else when they don't know that two plus two is four, and that's many in the drive-bys, it's many in modern day liberalism.
+I hate these people that run around think they're better than everybody else when they don't know that two plus two is four.

 There's a sanctimony and an arrogance that attaches to them to the point they don't have to explain what they believe.